The dwarf hamster: small but endearing

 The reproductive cycle of dwarf hamsters

-The reproductive cycle of dwarf hamsters varies according to the species.
-The Russian hamsters have a reproductive cycle of about 18 to 20 days, while the Roborovski hamsters and Campbell have a cycle of 24 to 30 days.
-The females go into heat They are receptive to mating for a short period of a few hours.
+The reproductive cycle of dwarf hamsters varies according to species.
+The Russian hamsters have a reproductive cycle of around 18 to 20 days, while the Roborovski hamsters and Campbell have a cycle of 24 to 30 days.
+The females go into heat approximately every 4 days and are receptive to mating for a short period of a few hours.

 Mating and gestation

-To promote the mating of dwarf hamsters, place the male and female female They are kept in a neutral cage and allowed to interact under supervision.
-If the mating is successful, the female will give birth to a litter of 4 to 12 pups after a gestation period of 18 to 22 days, depending on the species.
+To promote dwarf hamster mating, place the male and female female in a neutral cage and let them interact under supervision.
+If mating is successful, the female will give birth to a litter of 4 to 12 young after a gestation period of 18 to 22 days, depending on the species.
 During this period, provide the female with a power supply balanced and rich in proteins to ensure the health of the children.

 Newborn care

-After the birth of the pups, the mother will take care of them by nursing them and keeping them warm.
-It is crucial not to disturb the mother and the newborns during the first few weeks, as this could cause stress that could lead to abandonment or cannibalization of the young.
-After 3 to 4 weeks, the young dwarf hamsters begin to feed on solids and can be weaned.
-At this point, separate them from the mother and place them in cages according to their sex to avoid unwanted mating.
+After the cubs are born, the mother will look after them by breast-feeding and keeping them warm.
+It's crucial not to disturb the mother and newborns for the first few weeks, as this may cause stress that results in the pups being abandoned or cannibalized.
+After 3 to 4 weeks, young dwarf hamsters start to feed on solids and can be weaned.
+At this stage, separate them from the mother and place them in cages according to their sex, to avoid unwanted mating.

 Health and disease prevention in dwarf hamsters